NIC-VICOROB/atrophy-generation/README.md

-# MR atrophy synthesis using convolutional neural networks via latent space representation
+# Generating controlled atrophy evaluationenvironments on brain MR using convolutionalneural networks and segmentation priors

 ## Requirements
 ### Libraries